gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - **Quick-filters**: Below the grey tab band with Records - Imports - Exports - Publication and Approvals, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-approved records (**Not approved**).
 By selecting one, you can set a first level of filters.
   - **Search bar**: Below the Quick-filters, there is a search bar (🔍Search) which allows you to look for specific values in the following attributes :
 3. Click on **Encode**.
   - A window opens with a short summary of what the encoding does.
+Briefly said, it uses some fields as query values to available dictionaries of data (like GBIF API) to encode the provided values and enrich attributes with new values.
+It is extremely useful for taxonomic standardisation, georeferencing, species protection, etc.
   - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
 3. Click on **Encode**.
   - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.